hawklithm/nascraft/README.md

 - **Chunked File Uploads**: Upload large files in smaller chunks to improve reliability and performance.
 - **File Metadata Management**: Store and manage metadata for each uploaded file, including filename, total size, and checksum.
 - **Upload Progress Tracking**: Track the progress of each file upload, ensuring that all parts are received before final assembly.
-- **Database Integration**: Use MySQL for storing file metadata and upload progress, with support for database initialization and structure checks.
+- **Database Integration**: Use SQLite for storing file metadata and upload progress, with support for database initialization and structure checks.
 - **Asynchronous Processing**: Leverage Rust's asynchronous capabilities for efficient file handling and database operations.
 - **Query Uploaded Files**: Retrieve a list of uploaded files with support for pagination, filtering by status, sorting, and total count.